 With our resident Mercedes-Benz expert Paul out of the country, we’re going through a bit of a classic Mercedes-Benz drought here at GCFSB.
 I’ve tried to fill in a few gaps, but the reality is that Paul has a knack for finding the best examples of the stars from Germany.
 So until he comes back, you’ll have to make due with our admittedly second-tier examples, two of which we’ll feature today and both of which at W116s.
-A bit later, Jeff has written up the top of the heap 6.9 that’s in need of some attention, but right now I have a one of the lesser examples – a 1979 350SE.
-It doesn’t have the big motor and it’s not the long wheel base, but it’s a slick Euro model which appears clean – so certainly worth a look:
+Right now I have a one of the lesser examples – a 1979 350SE.
+It doesn’t have the big 6.9 motor and it’s not the long wheel base, but it’s a slick Euro model which appears clean – so certainly worth a look:

 All posts tagged Grey Market

 If you missed Paul’s MerCamino earlier today, I’ve got another strange conversion for you.
 The 1980s were a heady time for “tuners”, some of which made some downright odd creations and others of which took existing really good cars and just…well, made them worse.
 One of the best ways to wreck a good car is to chop the roof off, and making cabriolet or roadster versions of coupes seemed to be a sure tuning bet in the 1980s.
 We got convertible versions of the Quattro, Porsche 928, BMW 6 series – heck, even the Ferrari Testarossa wasn’t immune.
 But if you wanted luxury and sun for 4, of course you needed a Mercedes-Benz 500SEC convertible.
 And while you’re there, why not throw in some AMG bits.
 “What?”, you say, “But I’ve never seen one!”
 Search no more:

 CLICK FOR DETAILS: 1989 Mercedes-Benz 500SEC Convertible on eBay